pantrypoints/sp/content/en/research/countries/china/xi/chapter-03.md

 weight: 38
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

-Chapter 3: The leadership of the Communist Party of China is the most essential feature of socialism with Chinese characteristics
+Chapter 3: The leadership of the CCP is the most essential feature of socialism with Chinese characteristics

-Comrade Xi Jinping pointed out in the report of the 19th National Congress of the Communist Party of China: "The most essential feature of socialism with Chinese characteristics is the leadership of the Communist Party of China, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the Communist Party of China, and the Party is the highest political leading force."1 This major political thesis has further deepened the understanding of the law of adhering to and developing socialism with Chinese characteristics, enriched and developed the Marxist party theory and state theory, greatly expanded the theoretical and practical vision of
+Comrade Xi Jinping pointed out in the report of the 19th National Congress of the Communist Party of China: "The most essential feature of socialism with Chinese characteristics is the leadership of the CCP, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the CCP, and the Party is the highest political leading force."1 This major political thesis has further deepened the understanding of the law of adhering to and developing socialism with Chinese characteristics, enriched and developed the Marxist party theory and state theory, greatly expanded the theoretical and practical vision of